Approaching the thermodynamic limit of a bounded one-component plasma: Theoretical background

 respectively, such that the total energy $u={u_{p\mr{ex}}}+{u_{b\mr{ex}}}$ coincides with the excess total electrostatic energy.

 We will demonstrate convergence of $u_{p\mr{ex}}$ and $u_{b\mr{ex}}$ in the cases of weakly and strongly coupled systems.
-If the system is gaslike, and the ternary and higher ion correlations can be neglected, then
+If the system is gaslike, and the ternary and higher-order ion correlations can be neglected, then